Malaysian police release N. Korea man held over airport murder

 KUALA LUMPUR, March 3, Kyodo

-Malaysian police on Friday released a North Korean man detained in connection with the fatal poisoning of Kim Jong Nam, the estranged half-brother of North Korea's leader Kim Jong Un, due to lack of sufficient evidence with which to charge him, Kyodo News confirmed.
+Malaysian police on Friday released a North Korean man detained in connection with the fatal poisoning of the estranged half-brother of North Korea's leader Kim Jong Un, due to lack of sufficient evidence with which to charge him, Kyodo News confirmed.

-With seven other North Korean men believed to be involved in the incident still at large, the release of Ri underscores the difficulty investigators face piecing together the Feb.
-13 killing, observers said.
+With seven other North Korean men believed to be involved in the incident still at large, the release of Ri underscores the difficulty investigators face in getting to the bottom of the attack, observers said.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.